-Natasha Chlebuch is the lab coordinator for the STAR Lab.
-She also manages Penn’s Lab for Understanding Science.
+Natasha Chlebuch is the Lab Coordinator for the STAR Lab.
+She also manages the Pennsylvania Lab for Understanding Science.
 She graduated from the University of Pennsylvania in 2015 with a bachelor’s degree in Psychology.
 She spent three years working with at-risk and adjudicated youths at the Montgomery County Youth Center.
-Her research interests include the effect of personality on felt and expressed emotions.
-She hopes to pursue a PhD in forensic psychology.
+Her research interests include the effect of personality on felt and expressed emotions, and she hopes to pursue a Ph.D. in forensic psychology.
 She has a white german shepherd puppy, named Ana, that takes up all of her free time.

 Marcella Parisi is a sophomore psychology major from Mendham, NJ.
-She hopes to earn her master’s degree in clinical psychology and eventually her PhD.
-She hopes to do research and therapy practice with developmentally delayed children.
-In her free time Marcella enjoys recreational running, music festivals, and laying on the beach.
+She hopes to earn her master’s degree in clinical psychology and eventually her Ph.D.
+She hopes to do research and therapy with developmentally delayed children.
+In her free time, Marcella enjoys recreational running, music festivals, and laying on the beach.
 At Villanova she is involved in Rays of Sunshine, Yearbook, and Relay for Life.

-Keren Mir-Almaguer is a Cognitive and Behavioral Neuroscience Major and Spanish minor on the Pre-med track from Silver Spring, Maryland.
+Keren Mir-Almaguer a Cognitive and Behavioral Neuroscience Major and Spanish minor on the pre-med track.
+She is from Silver Spring, MD.
 She hopes to go to medical school and become a physician.
-At Villanova, Keren is part of Blue Key Society where she gives tours to prospective students and families.
+At Villanova, Keren is part of Blue Key Society, giving tours to prospective students and families.
 She is also an Interpreter at the Villanova Law School Immigration Clinic and an Ambassador for the Office of Intercultural Affairs.
 In her free time, Keren likes to play the piano and spend time with her friends.

 Research Assistant Alumni

 Bella Stern is a Psychology and French double major in the class of 2021.
-After graduation, she plans on studying fashion to become a stylist, or fashion designer.
-A part from her love for school and fashion, she is a member of the Villanova Dance Company, and had previously taught dance to toddlers for 7 years.
+After graduation, she plans on studying fashion to become a stylist or a fashion designer.
+A part from her love for school and fashion, she is a member of the Villanova Dance Company and has previously taught dance to toddlers for 7 years.
 Additionally, she is a Copy-A-Cat mentor to prospective students, and enjoys hiking, cooking, and being in nature.

-Olivia Junghyun Choi is a Sophomore Psychology and Philosophy double major with a minor in Chinese.
-She is an active volunteer on campus and in the Philly community, and a member of MHAA and Feminova.
+Olivia Junghyun Choi is a sophomore Psychology and Philosophy double major with a minor in Chinese.
+She is an active volunteer on campus and in the Philly community and is a member of MHAA and Feminova.
 She is interested in studying psychiatry in the future.
 In her free time, she enjoys attending concerts, traveling with friends and family, trying out new recipes, and avidly cheering for all the Boston sports teams.

 Sarah Wiik is a Psychology major with a minor in criminology who hopes to get her doctorate degree after her years at Villanova.
 She is a wicked big Patriots fan from Massachusetts.
 Other than studying psychology, Sarah enjoys playing on the Villanova club volleyball team, writing and sharing poetry in the Poetry Society on campus, spending time with her two older brothers, and hanging out with her friends.